Struggling to pay your debts?

 What is Debt Counselling?

-Who can apply for debt review?
+Who can apply for a LegalWise debt review?

 - Couples who are married in community of property must apply jointly for debt review.